hpe-storage/python-3parclient/docs/api/index.rst

 API Documentation
 =================

-The HP 3Par Client package contains a :mod:`hp3parclient` class which extends a more generic :mod:`http` class for doing REST calls
+The **HP3PARClient** package contains a :mod:`hp3parclient` class which extends a more generic :mod:`http` class for doing REST calls.

 .. toctree::
    :maxdepth: 2